imakesi/numbers/README.md

 ```

 in this example, i used "!" to represent the test command, so if you run "!" in the language, you will get the desired function (setting value to 727).

+---

+if you want to know some programs, go to "ARCHIVE.md" or "archivebutdumb.txt"